USDA Finds Agony for Monkeys at Johns Hopkins

 JHU’s repeated failure to comply with the AWA is deplorable.
 Below are just some of the university’s recent violations of federal animal welfare regulations, as noted by the USDA.

-- September 27, 2022: A rabbit became emaciated after being subjected to a tumor implantation procedure.
-Experimenters failed to document basic markers of distress, including poor appetite, so the animal was never provided with veterinary care.
-By the time negligent staff realized that there was a problem, the rabbit had become extremely sick and had to be euthanized.
+- September 27, 2022: A rabbit was allowed to become emaciated after being subjected to a tumor implantation procedure.
+Experimenters failed to document the most basic markers of distress, including poor appetite, so the animal was never provided with veterinary care.
+By the time negligent staff realized that the rabbit was ill, the animal had become too sick and was euthanized.

 - August 23, 2021: Monkeys who were subjected to cranial implant surgeries, in which their skulls were cut into, suffered chronic implant infections.
 The experimenter killed half of them because of negligent and unsterile surgical techniques.